openshift/ocm-container/README.md

 * `aws`

 Features:
+* Does not mount any host filesystem objects, read only, or read/write
 * Uses ephemeral containers per cluster login, keeping seperate `.kube` configuration and credentials.
 * Credentials are destroyed on container exit (container has `--rm` flag set)
 * Displays current cluster-name in bash PS1